Currently set to Index

 More Reactions from the Industry Players

-The NORML, Bloom Farms, and NCIA have all agreed that lack of adequate, nationwide regulation of cannabis is the primary cause of the great vape scare.
+The NORML, Bloom Farms, and NCIA have all agreed that the lack of adequate, nationwide regulation of cannabis is the primary cause of the great vape scare.
 The unfortunate incidents that have been reported so far call for the need for more standardization, oversight, and regulation of the marijuana market.

 It also encourages consumers to buy marijuana and related products from licensed retailers only.
 It also urges consumers to throw away illicit cartridges immediately.